JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 {% endcoderay %}

-A last remark before we add the last comparison operators: since the template simd_vector_traits will never be defined but full specialized instead, there is no risk we forget to define it when we add a new wrapper, we'll have a compilation error.
+A last remark before we add the last comparison operators: since the template simd_vector_traits will never be defined but fully specialized instead, there is no risk we forget to define it when we add a new wrapper, we'll have a compilation error.

 Finally, we can add the missing operators for the base class: